ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 * Camera (Hardware overlap)
 * Website Frontend

-# Use Cases

-## Navigation Activation

-1. User asks to put vehicle in auto mode
-2. System puts vehicle in auto mode
-3. User clicks desired place on provided map
-4. System creates and displays waypoint on map and connects it to previous point.
-*Repeat steps 3 & 4 until user is done*
-5. User tells the system to begin navigation
-6. System determines closest path from known sidewalk junctions & transmits to vehicle - navigation starts

-### Alternate Flows
-*For step 3*:
-1. User indicates a waypoint to remove
-2. System removes waypoint from the route and connects the previous and next waypoints

 ## Manual Vehicle Movement
 1. User moves joystick
 2. System sends information to vehicle accordingly.